 Under the VWP, citizens of certain approved countries are eligible to visit the U.S without a visa for 90 days or less, provided they have a valid passport and have not violated the terms of any past non-immigrant visa.
 Note that the VWP is only available to holders of an e-passport, distinguishable by the small symbol on the cover.

 For eligible nationals of these 38 countries, you still must obtain ESTA-authorisation prior to your travel.
 ESTA stands for Electronic System for Travel Authorisation.
-The cost for ESTA is $14 per application, and to apply go to esta.cbp.dhs.gov/esta.
+The cost is $14 per application.
+To apply, go to esta.cbp.dhs.gov.

-In addition, if you have visited or been present in Iraq, Syria, Iran, Sudan, Libya, Somalia or Yemen since March 1 2011, you will not be eligible to travel under the VWP, and you must instead apply for a visa.
-The same applies if you are a dual nationality with Iraq, Iran, Syria and Sudan.
+In addition, if you have visited or been present in Iran, Iraq, Libya, Somalia, Sudan, Syria or Yemen since 01 March 2011, you will not be eligible to travel under the VWP, and you must instead apply for a visa.
+The same applies if you are a dual nationality with Iran, Iraq, Sudan and Syria.
 You will need a B-1 Visa if you are visiting for business, or a B-2 Visa if you are visiting for tourism or pleasure, and the application will usually cost US$160 for most common visas.

 Can you give me a few examples?

-Example 1: if you’re a Malaysian citizen living and working in Singapore, and are a Singapore permanent residence, you need to apply for a visa to the United States.
+- Example 1: if you’re a Malaysian citizen living and working in Singapore, and are a Singapore permanent resident, you need to apply for a visa to the United States.
 In this case, you can either apply for B1 (business visa), or B2 (tourism and visit).

 All passengers transit in any of the US airports must also obtain a transit visa.
 This does not affect qualified travellers travelling visa-free under the Visa Waiver Program.
 You can also sometimes use valid visitor visas to transit the US.

 Send your application to the nearest US consulate or embassy.
 You will be required to go for a face-to-face interview as well, and the cost is about US$160 for common visas, with other types such as religious reasons going up to US$190.
 The processing time varies from country to country.
-You can always check the most up-to-date information on the official government page: https://travel.state.gov/content/travel/en/us-visas.html
+You can always check the most up-to-date information on the official government page (travel.state.gov).

 Anything else you need to know about?